A yeast infection, also known as candidiasis, is a type of fungal infection. It can cause irritation, itchiness, and discharge.

 - avoiding tight-fitting clothing, which can make the vaginal area moister

 - wearing cotton underwear, which can help keep the moisture level under control

 - changing out of swimsuits and exercise clothing as soon as you’re done using them

 - avoiding very hot baths or sitting in hot tubs

 - changing your tampons or menstrual pads frequently

 - avoiding scented menstrual pads or tampons

-If you suspect that you have a yeast infection, consult your doctor.
-They can help you isolate the cause of your symptoms and put you on the treatment path that’s best for you.
+If you suspect that you have a yeast infection, consult with your doctor.
+They can help you isolate the cause of your symptoms and put you on a treatment path that’s best for you.
 With treatment, vaginal yeast infections typically clear up within 14 days.